Struma/Midi-Woofer/README.md

 # Midi-Woofer
-Converted Woofer guitar kids toy into a fun midi controller with amplifier!
-Comes with custom Midipup library to make key mapping with MIDIUSB simple!
+Converted Woofer guitar kids toy into a fun midi controller with amplifier!\n Comes with custom Midipup library to make key mapping with MIDIUSB simple!